PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 ```markdown
 ## Sub Subsection:
 ```

-In most cases, if you are dividing a document into sub-subsections, it is a sign that you need to rethink the structure of your document to make it more linear.
+> ![NOTE]
+> Just to be clear as possible - note that the "Sub-Subsection" is itself a _section_, **not** a _sub subsection_.

 > [!IMPORTANT]
 > Ideally documents should only ever have a maximum depth of 2.
-If you feel greater depth is needed, consider breaking up your document into separate files, so that each area of documentation uses the least amount of space.
+If you feel greater depth is needed, it is a sign that you need to rethink the structure of your document, or break it up into separate files.

 ## $\textcolor{#2f5faf}{\textsf{Section Summary:}}$ <a name="section-summary">